How to Foam Roll Your Forearms

 Does foam rolling damage veins?

 No, foam rolling does not damage healthy veins.
-However, you should avoid foam rolling directly over varicose veins, as the increased pressure may cause them to rupture.
+However, it would be best to avoid foam rolling directly over varicose veins, as the increased pressure may cause them to rupture.